charliepark/parentheticals/readme.md

 ## Using Parentheticals

 As Parentheticals is currently a jQuery plugin, you'll need to be referencing it.
-I'd love to <a class="color0" data-footnote=0>move it off of jQuery as a dependency</a>.<aside class="color0" data-anchor=0>Feel free to send a pull request if you're comfortable with JavaScript and are interested in a small project.</aside>
+I'd love to move it off of jQuery as a dependency.
+(Feel free to send a pull request if you're comfortable with JavaScript and are interested in a small project.)

+### Basic Principles

+Each bit of anchor text has a color-coordinated footnote.
+To link the two up, we use the HTML5 data attributes of "data-footnote" (on the anchor) and "data-anchor" (on the footnote).
+Each has a numeric value.
+You may also append letters on, in situations where you need to nest your footnotes.

+### Your HTML

+### Your CSS

+You'll need to add the following

+### Your JavaScript

+As I mentioned, you'll need to call jQuery.